Get A Different Name Day

 Some Fun Facts About American Names

-Once we started researching this holiday we came to the unnerving understanding that we don’t really think too much about names.
-It just doesn’t come up all that much, we all seem to just take names at face value and not give them much thought.
+Once we started researching this holiday, we came to the unnerving realization that we don’t really think too much about names.
+It just doesn’t come up all that often; we all seem to just take names at face value and not give them much thought.
 That’s why we’ve decided to list some facts about American names that will get all of our readers thinking about names and how they fit into our lives.

 • In 2021, the name David was the 30th most popular name in the U.S. In 1971, it was the 3rd most popular.